Canada's Felix Auger-Aliassime cruises past Andrey Rublev, advances to US Open quarterfinals | TSN

 It's the furthest Auger-Aliassime, the 25th seed, has made it in a Grand Slam event since he made the quarterfinals at the 2022 Australian Open.
 His best outing at a Grand Slam was a semifinal appearance at the 2021 U.S. Open.

-The Montreal native will next face No. 8 seed Alex de Minaur of Australia for a chance at the semifinals.
+The Montreal native, who upset third-seeded Alexander Zverev of Germany on Saturday, will next face No. 8 seed Alex de Minaur of Australia for a chance at the semifinals.

 Auger-Aliassime fired 13 aces to just four double faults in the two-hour, 16-minute match.
 He also broke on four his seven chances and had 42 winners to Rublev's 22.